 \end{widetext} where $sgn(m_i) = +1\ (m_i\geq 0),\ \ -1\ (m_i<0)$, for evaluating the derivative of the spherical harmonics.
 For evaluating the derivative of the radial functions in Eq.~(\ref{eq:nablaphi}), we simply adopted the finite-difference method.

 We note that the Jacobian $r^2 \sin \theta$ removes the diverging function ($1/r$ and $1/\sin \theta$) in Eq.~(\ref{eq:nablaphi}) and other potential terms, by which numerical difficulty is avoided.
-Derivative of the Jastrow function in the effective potentials presenting in Eqs.~(\ref{eq:V2body})-(\ref{eq:V3body}) are evaluated analytically (see Appendix D).
-The Jastrow function used in this study shall be shown in Section~\ref{sec:jastrow}.
+Derivative of the Jastrow function in the effective potentials presenting in Eqs.~(\ref{eq:V2body})-(\ref{eq:V3body}) is evaluated analytically (see Appendix D).
+The Jastrow function used in this study is shown in Section~\ref{sec:jastrow}.